SF State Community Youth Summer Sailing and Paddling Program

-Checking for availability and registration is done on-line by clicking here to go to our on–line registration website.
-At this registration site you will be asked to select a specific camp type and date, provide participant information and emergency contract information.
+Checking for availability and registration is done on-line.
+At our registration site you will be asked to select a specific camp type and date, provide participant information and emergency contract information.
 To complete the on–line reservation you will be asked to make a full payment by credit card and will also be required to download a medical consent form and a liability release form.
 CLICK HERE TO GO TO THE REGISTRATION SITE.
 If your child has special needs contact us at least three weeks in advance to see if and how we can best accommodate your child.
-If you require an alternative type of registration, payment by check, or additional information, please contact us:
+If you require an alternative type of registration, payment by check, or additional information, please email us:

 SF State Community Sailing and Paddling Program